 The intelligence of the horse increases rapidly with education.
 An intelligent trainer can make an intelligent horse.
 A kind but firm trainer will result in a disciplined but pleasing horse.

-Feed your horse(s) at the same times every day.
+Feed your horse(s) at the same time every day.
 A horse may get upset and colic or injure themselves by kicking the stall or pawing, if not fed when feeding is expected.
 You should not make radical changes in a horse’s feed program.
 If you must make a change in the feed program, make the change gradually.
 Drastic changes in a horse’s feed program can cause the horse to colic and in some cases, may die.
-Your horse’s stomach is a highly sensitive bio-reactor that maintains a delicate balance of the organisms that digest food in your horse’s digestive track.
+Your horse’s stomach is a highly sensitive bio-reactor that maintains a delicate balance of the organisms that digest food in your horse’s digestive tract.

 Visitors should not feed a horse that you do not own without the owner’s permission; no carrots, no apples, no treats, nothing.
 The horse could potentially, get sick if they have an allergy or sickness.

 Pay attention to everything that goes into your horse; that means all feed, all hay, all water, all treats, all supplements, all pills, and all shots.
 This knowledge could save your horse’s life in an emergency situation.
 Post this information on your horse’s stall door so that it is available to a vet if you are not around in an emergency.
 Make sure that your horse gets high-quality feed and hay.
 Your horse’s health and soundness depends on the nutrition that you provide for them.
 Take good care of your horse.
 A rider without a horse is no rider at all.